snotskie/ttrpg/site/src/index.md

 - **Distracted:** Rolls you make do not bump.
 This condition ends when you remove its cause.
 - **Disarmed:** If you would win a violent Contest as the Attacker by $10$ or more, you win by $9$ instead.
 When you find a new weapon or take a moment to recompose yourself, this condition ends.
 - **Taxed:** You cannot perform Spark Stat Checks.
 Spending ①① ends this condition.
-- **Robbed:** You cannot perform Home Stat Checks to see if you came prepared with an item you do not already have listed.
+- **Robbed:** You cannot perform Preparedness Checks.
 This condition ends when you spend time in a place where items could be restocked.

 ## Session Shop